Beware of hidden fees of up to 8% when using plastic in this popular tourist destination.

 Top travel card to consider for frequent travelers to Costa Rica

-If you often travel to Costa Rica, you could use a card like the Gold Delta SkyMiles® Credit Card from American Express from American Express.
-It has no foreign transaction fees, you’ll save $50 on your first checked bag per round trip and you’ll earn miles that you can redeem for Delta flights.
+If you often travel to Costa Rica, you could use a card like the Gold Delta SkyMiles® Credit Card from American Express.
+It has no foreign transaction fees (see Rates & Fees), you’ll save $50 on your first checked bag per round trip and you’ll earn miles that you can redeem for Delta flights.

 Travel cards usually have no foreign transaction fees, so you’ll save some money there.
 However, some merchants may add additional fees to credit card transactions.
 Make sure you ask about them before you make a payment to avoid unnecessary charges.